-The water quality in Ma‘alaea Small Boat Harbor is compromised by storm water and sediment run-off, as well as other pollution originating from land.
+The water quality in Ma‘alaea Harbor is compromised by storm water and sediment run-off, as well as other pollution originating from land.
 This nearshore ocean pollution adversely impacts areas adjacent to the harbor that are important recreational swimming and surfing areas.
 The pollution also undermines the health of coral reefs and sea turtle feeding areas just outside the harbor.

 Reducing sediments and pollutants